 - Avoid eviction on an apartment rental

-- Stop the electric company from leaving you in the dark and/or heat
+- Stop the electric company from leaving you in the dark

 - Prevent the gas company from leaving you in the cold

 - Dodge late payments that stain your credit report